noir-lang/noir/docs/docs/dev_docs/sandbox_errors/main.md

 #### 7008 - MEMBERSHIP_CHECK_FAILED
 Users may create a proof against a historic state in Aztec.
 The rollup circuits performs a merkle membership check to ensure this state existed at some point.
 If the historic state doesn't exist, you get this error.
 Some examples when you may hit this error are:

-* using invalid historic private data tree state (aka historic commitments tree)
+* using invalid historic note hash tree state (aka historic commitments tree)
 * using invalid historic contracts data tree state
 * using invalid historic L1 to L2 message data tree state
 * inserting a subtree into the greater tree